bioconda/bioconda.github.io/_sources/recipes/bacpage/README.rst.txt

    :replaces_section_title:
    :noindex:

-   An easy\-to\-use pipeline for the assembly and analysis of bacterial genomes
+   An easy\-to\-use pipeline for the assembly and analysis of bacterial genomes.

    :homepage: https://github.com/CholGen/bacpage
    :documentation: https://cholgen.github.io/sequencing-resources/bacpage-command.html